Sujangauchan/Getting-into-clustering-or-cluster-analysis/README.md

 # Getting into clustering or cluster-analysis

+## What is clustering or cluster analysis

+Clustering or cluster analysis is an aspect of statistical data analysis where you segment the datasets into groups based on similarities.
+Here, the data points that are close to one another are grouped together to form clusters.
+Clustering is one of the core data mining techniques and comes under umbrella of unsupervised Machine Learning.
+Clustering, being an unsupervised learning technique, does not require much human intervention and any pre-existing labels.
+This technique is generally used for exploratory data analysis.

+Lets understand the use of cluster analysis with an example.
+Lets assume the mayor of Kathmandu wants to plan efficient allocation of budget for road safety but isn't exactly sure about which areas to focus on.
+Here, using cluster analysis they find out that the incidents of road accidents are clustered in few specific areas within the city.
+Therefore, he plans the infrastructure development and allocation of traffic personnel focused on those areas which in turn significantly reduces the number of accidents.
+Clustering can be a great way to find patterns and relationships within a large data set.
+There are various uses of clustering in various industries.
+Some common application of clustering are :

+- Customer segmenting for targeted marketing
+- Recommendation system to suggest songs, movies, contents to users with similar preferences
+- Detecting anomalities for fraud detection, predictive maintenance and network security
+- Image segmentation for tumor detection through medical imaging, land cover classification and computer vision for self driving cars
+- Spatial data analysis for city planning, disease survellience, crime analysis, etc.

+While there are numerous clustering techniques, the K-means clustering is used most widely.
+There is no best clustering technique and the most favorable technique is determined by the properties of data and the purpose of analysis.
+As of now there are more than 100 different types of algorithms used in clustering.
+However, the clustering techniques most commonly used can be divided in following categories:

+- Partitional clustering : K-means, K-medoids, Fuzzy C-means
+- Hieriarchial clustering : Agglomerative (Bottom-up approach), Divisive (Top-down approach)
+- Density-Based clustering : DBSCAN, OPTICS, DENCLUE
+- Grid-Based clustering : STING, WaveCluster
+- Model-Based clustering : EM, COBWEB, SOM

+# Customer segmentation using Clustering in Python

 In this project, we will be conducting Agglomerative and K-means clustering on customer demographic data to segment customers for targeted marketing.
 Major steps we will take in the project are :

 1. Feature engineering and data cleaning